RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 This type of code is vulnerable since it looks to be a database created from user input.
 If the data comes from the user and isn’t properly santized or validated then the attack can use those fields to store malicious commands that will execute in the user’s browser.
 This is unfortunate because it only takes one attacker to jeopardize the information and the systems of every user that has access to the database.
 Furthermore, attackers aim to attack users who have elevated privileges so that when the victim runs the code, the attacker can gain access to sensitive data or perform attacks that use more privileged operations.

+### DOM-Based XSS
-DOM-Based XSS: In contrast to the other forms of XSS, DOM-Based XSS is an error within the DOM model in the browser of the user.
+In contrast to the other forms of XSS, DOM-Based XSS is an error within the DOM model in the browser of the user.
 In this situation, the client script performs the injection of XSS into the web page (rather than the server injecting it) and it is injected during runtime in the client directly so that the client side code runs unexpectedly despite the HTTP response remaining the same.
 According to Netsparker.com, up to 50% of websites are vulnerable to this threat and have found examples of such on sites as large as Yahoo, Alexa and Google.

-## Example of an attack :
+#### Example of an attack :

 DOM-Based example (based from Netsparker):
 Hypothetical code from a website called http://www.XSSvuln.com/DOMex.html contains the following: